adriansprk/unbiased/README.md

 ## Content Fetching Strategy

-To handle paywalls and improve content extraction reliability for certain domains (e.g., major news publications), the backend's `diffbotClient.ts` implements a proactive archiving strategy.
-For domains listed in `backend/src/config/index.ts` (`proactiveArchiveDomains`), it attempts to fetch content via `Archive.is` before sending the URL to Diffbot.
+To handle paywalls and improve content extraction reliability for certain domains (e.g., major news publications), the backend implements a proactive archiving strategy.
+For domains listed in `backend/src/config/index.ts` (`proactiveArchiveDomains` - currently **50 major publications** across US, UK, Germany, France, Italy, Spain, and international sources), it attempts to fetch content via `Archive.is` before sending the URL to Diffbot.
+The system also includes fallback strategies using Firecrawl and Mozilla Readability for enhanced content extraction.
 This is recorded in the `job_details` under `fetchStrategy` and `isArchiveContent`.

 ## License